-In modern engineering methodologies, automation components are typically the starting point to achieve a highest abstraction level in the design of distributed control systems.
-Automation component-based networks introduce a higher level of abstraction to the distributed automation systems design.
-Also, it provides an abstract and hierarchical view of the plant that represents the typically hierarchic structure of the elements found in the production environments.
+Automation components are the start point to a highest abstraction level in the distributed control system design.
+Automation components networks allow a plant view in a highest level to the distributed automation systems design.
+Moreover, this view represents a hierarchic structure of the production system elements from an abstract perspective.

-The rest of this paper is organized as follows.
-Section II presents some works related to the application of componentbased architectures in the automation arena.
-Section III introduces briefly the IEC 61499 standard.
-It also describes the main problem that this article tries to solve, i.e. the composition of the applications.
-Section IV presents the automation component concept with emphasis on communication channels.
-Section V describes IEC 61499 component-based automation pointing to the development methodology.
-Finally, Section VI concludes summarizing some remarks.
+The layout of this paper starts with this introduction.
+Section II presents the related works about component-based architectures.
+Section III shows the IEC61499 architecture pointing to the problem that this article tries to solve.
+Section IV presents the automation component concept with emphasis on channels communication.
+Section V describes IEC61499 component-based automation pointing to the development methodology.
+Finally, in section VI, some remarks are summarized.